angelacaq/FBUProj2/README.md

 - [X] Movies are displayed using a CollectionView instead of a TableView.
 - [ ] User can search for a movie.
 - [ ] All images fade in as they are loading.
-- [X] Customize the UI. // Included a different TableView design, gradients, etc.
+- [X] Customize the UI. (included a different TableView design, gradients, etc.)

 The following **additional** features are implemented: